lonkenhout/lonkenhout/README.md

 	- Hackerrank
 	- TryHackMe
 	- HackTheBox
-- 🌱 Also interested in certifying myself in the near future:
-	- Comptia pentest+
-	- OSCP
-	- etc..
-- 👀 Ethical hacking/CTF are my primary interests, but I love anything programming or otherwise tech-related stuff.
+- 👀 Programming/CTF are my primary interests, love other tech-related things as well.
 - I also like [chess](https://lichess.org/@/lwoodb)